ros-arch/ros-aur-helpers/README.md

 =
 Prequisites: Python>=3.8, git, devtools
 [Set up ABS build chroot](https://wiki.archlinux.org/index.php/DeveloperWiki:Building_in_a_clean_chroot#Handling_major_rebuilds)
-Set a folder where the built packages should get into.
+Set a folder where the built packages should get into.(Config in /etc/makepkg.conf)
 Add this folder as repo.
-Use repo-add manually for now.
+(Config in $CHROOT/root/etc/pacman.conf)

 Usage
 =